-Associate in Applied Sciences Degree - TRANSFER PROGRAM Program Code 215
+Associate in Applied Science Degree - TRANSFER PROGRAM Program Code 215

-Advisor: Daniel Hendrickson, (269) 927-6588, hendrick@lakemichigancollege.edu
+John Owens, (269) 927-6588, jowens@lakemichigancollege.edu Advisor:

 Meeting the degree requirements for the Associate in Applied Sciences degree is the most typical curriculum if you are planning to transfer to the Music program at a fouryear college or university.
 As a music student, you will also participate in ensembles, take applied lessons, and complete music theory and history courses.
 It is essential that you consult with a music advisor for the specific requirements of the college you plan to attend.